metomi/rose/sphinx/tutorial/rose/furthertopics/polling.rst

 ---------------------

 At present we have specified our own routine for testing for the existence of a particular file using the ``test`` option.
-However, rose provides a simpler method for doing this.
+However, Rose provides a simpler method for doing this.

 Edit the ``rose-app.conf`` in your ``bob`` app to look like the following: